open-education-hub/oer-template/README.md

 When testing locally, you will have to build the container that will run the builder based on the `Dockerfile` defined in the repository root as follows:

 ```
-docker build --no-cache -f ./Dockerfile --tag oer-template/docusaurus:latest .
+docker build --no-cache -f ./Dockerfile --tag <your-repo-name>/docusaurus:latest .
 ```

 In order to run the builder which will create the repository locally, you will have to run the newly built container:

 ```
-docker run -it -v $PWD/:/content -v $PWD/../output:/output oer-template/docusaurus:latest
+docker run -it -v $PWD/:/content -v $PWD/../output:/output <your-repo-name>/docusaurus:latest
 ```

-Finally, when wanting to view the content locally you will have to start a container by running the following command:
+Finally, to view the content locally, you will have to start a container by running the following command:

 The website will be available by accessing the `http://localhost:3000` address.